Danelectro Shorthorn: Manny's demonstration guitar

 One noteworthy Danelectro 59 DC resides at Sam Ash Music (formerly the famed Manny's Music store) on West 48th Street in New York City.
-The guitar had been painted a light yellow, along with other brightly painted instruments, for a promotional photo; afterwards the guitar served as the official demo model for customers to try out amplifiers or effects pedals.
+The guitar had been painted a light yellow, along with other brightly painted instruments, for a promotional photo; afterward the guitar served as the official demo model for customers to try out amplifiers or effects pedals.
 Consequently, "The Yellow Danelectro" has been played by dozens of well-known and notable guitarists - including Bob Dylan, John Lennon, Mark Knopfler, Eric Clapton, and others - who enjoyed the sound of the guitar to the point that some attempted to buy the not-for-sale guitar.
 The guitar, which eventually broke in half at the neck, is displayed in a glass case at Sam Ash, together with the unverifiable claim that it may have been played by more musicians than any other electric guitar.

 Notable players

 Syd Barrett, frontman of the early Pink Floyd, usually played this guitar before switching to a Fender Esquire.
-Also Jimmy Page of Led Zeppelin used this model of guitar on live performances in 1975 at Earl's Court and from 1979-80 for "Kashmir", "In My Time of Dying", "Black Mountain Side", and "White Summer".
+Also Jimmy Page of Led Zeppelin used this model of guitar on live performances in 1975 at Earl's Court and from 1979 to 1980 for "Kashmir", "In My Time of Dying", "Black Mountain Side", and "White Summer".
 When Eric Clapton was with Blind Faith he used this model with a psychedelic paint job.
 Before he played bass and sang lead for Chicago (band), Peter Cetera bought a Danelectro to be his very first bass guitar in the early 1960s.